 Through our high volume legal services, we identify patterns of injustice that our clients face.
 While our Legal Services teams work to navigate these obstacles to help our clients achieve their goals, our Policy and Litigation Departments pursue strategies to address the patterns of injustice themselves.
 We pride ourselves in providing legal services that are culturally sensitive, responsive and of exceptional quality to underserved communities around the world.
 Our teams are dedicated to advocating for a more robust set of rights for our clients and to ensuring that the experience of exercising those rights is one of dignity and agency.

-- Our legal staff have trained over 1,200 students from 29 law schools in the United States and Canada and pro bono attorneys from over 95 international law firms and multinational corporations to assist refugees and displaced people on urgent resettlement cases, visa applications, and family reunifications.
+- Our legal staff work with thousands of students and pro bono attorneys from 29 law schools in the United States and Canada and over 75 international law firms and multinational corporations to assist refugees and displaced people on urgent resettlement cases, visa applications, and family reunifications.